-A severe rainstorm-triggered flood hits most parts of Sichuan Province in southwest China this month, which has affected 3.4 million people of 15 cities, 90 counties including Aba, Deyang, Chengdu, Ya’an, Mianyang.
+A severe rainstorm-triggered flood hits most parts of Sichuan Province in southwest China this month, has affected 3.4 million people in 15 cities, and 90 counties including Aba, Deyang, Chengdu, Ya’an, and Mianyang.
 At least 68 people were killed in the disaster and 179 were reported missing.

-The rainstorm started to batter Sichuan from July 7, mainly focused on the quake-hit areas like Wenchuan, Ya’an.
+The rainstorm started to batter Sichuan on July 7, mainly focused on the quake-hit areas like Wenchuan, and Ya’an.
 The situation was aggravated by a landslide triggered by a rainstorm.
-Local transport and telecommunications facilities were also damaged at varying degrees.
-Government authorities have relocated people in case of geological disasters triggered by the rain.
+Local transport and telecommunications facilities were also damaged to varying degrees.
+Government authorities have relocated people in case of geological disasters triggered by rain.